ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 ![png](movie-recommendation-system_files/movie-recommendation-system_21_1.png)

-We learned that most movies in the dataset have very few (zero or one) reviews while there are several movie titles (probably considered 'blockbusters') that have reviews numbering in the hundreds.
+We learned that most movies in the dataset have very few (zero or one) reviews while several others (probably considered 'blockbusters') have reviews numbering in the hundreds.

 ```python